What about a vegetarian diet and breast-feeding?

 If you follow a vegetarian diet, it's especially important to choose foods that'll give you the nutrients you need.
 For example:

 Choose foods rich in iron, protein and calcium.
 Good sources of iron include lentils, enriched cereals, whole-grain products, peas, dark leafy green vegetables and dried fruit.
 To help your body absorb iron, eat iron-rich foods with foods high in vitamin C, such as citrus fruits.

 For protein, consider eggs and dairy products or plant sources, such as soy products and meat substitutes, legumes, lentils, nuts, seeds, and whole grains.

 Good sources of calcium include dairy products and dark green vegetables.
 Other options include calcium-enriched and -fortified products, such as juices, cereals, soy milk, soy yogurt and tofu.

-Vitamin B-12 is found almost exclusively in animal products, so it can be difficult to get enough in some vegetarian diets.
+Consider supplements.
+Your health care provider will likely recommend a daily vitamin B-12 supplement.
+Vitamin B-12 is found almost exclusively in animal products, so it's difficult to get enough in vegetarian diets.
 Vitamin B-12 is essential for your baby's brain development.

 What foods and drinks should I limit or avoid while breast-feeding?

 Certain foods and drinks deserve caution while you're breast-feeding.
 For example:

 - Alcohol.
 There's no level of alcohol in breast milk that's considered safe for a baby.
 If you drink, avoid breast-feeding until the alcohol has completely cleared your breast milk.
 This typically takes two to three hours for 12 ounces (355 milliliters) of 5 percent beer, 5 ounces (148 milliliters) of 11 percent wine or 1.5 ounces (44 milliliters) of 40 percent liquor, depending on your body weight.
 Pumping and dumping doesn't speed the elimination of alcohol from your body.